 Have you ever been in a situation where the first interval of your run was harder than the fourth?
 It happened because you haven’t warmed up enough before the first interval, but by the fourth one your body was properly warmed up.

-Warming up before strenuous activities enhance performance because your muscles will receive higher amounts of oxygen and be ready for the upcoming exertion.
+Warming up before strenuous activities enhances performance because your muscles will receive higher amounts of oxygen and be ready for the upcoming exertion.

 Warming up also prepares your body for cooling down which then results in sweating.
 Proper warming up protects your body from overheating and reaching dangerous body temperatures.